-During the first quarter of 2017, cash flows from operating activities used cash of \$99.3 million compared with cash generated of \$18.2 million in 2016.
-In the first quarter of 2017, cash flow from operations was comprised of \$2.1 million of cash generated from operating activities before changes in non-cash working capital and a \$101.4 million use of cash derived from changes in non-cash working capital and other items.
-In the first quarter of 2016, the comparative amounts were \$15.0 million of cash generated from operations before changes in non-cash working capital and \$3.2 million of cash generated from operations before changes in non-cash working capital and other items.
-The year-over-year decrease in cash flow from operations before changes in non-cash working capital in the first quarter of 2017 is primarily the result of the \$1.1 million net loss in the quarter compared to \$9.3 million net income in the first quarter of 2016.
-In the first quarter of 2017, changes in the amount of non-cash working capital used cash in total of \$101.4 million compared to generating cash of \$3.2 million in the first quarter of 2016.
-The primary drivers of the change are the decrease in accounts payable, increase in income tax payments and an increase in costs and estimated earnings in excess of billings from the alternative finance projects are included in financing activities.
+During the first quarter of 2018, cash flows from operating activities used cash of \$43.3 million compared with cash used of \$99.2 million in the first guarter of 2017.
+In the first guarter of 2018, cash flows from operations used \$4.5 million of cash from operating activities before changes in non-cash working capital and used \$31.1 million of cash derived from changes in non-cash working capital relating to operating activities, excluding changes in contract assets - alternative finance projects.
+In 2017, the comparative amounts were \$0.9 million of cash generated from operations before changes in non-cash working capital and \$87.0 million cash used from changes in non-cash working capital relating to operating activities.
+The year-over-year decrease in cash flows from operations before changes in non-cash working capital in 2017 is primarily the result of the \$6.4 million net loss in 2018 compared to \$2.2 million net loss in 2017 and the change in income tax recovery year-over-year.
+In 2018, changes in the amount of non-cash working capital and other used cash in total of \$31.1 million compared to a use of cash of \$87.0 million in 2017.
+The primary drivers of the change are the decrease in payments of accounts payable in 2018, since first guarter of 2017 saw the payments to subcontractors of a large amount of holdback collected in fourth guarter of 2016.
+In 2018, changes in contract assets - alternative finance projects related only to the Moncton Downtown Centre.
+In 2017, changes in contract assets - alternative finance projects related to Casey House and the Moncton Downtown Centre.
+The remaining use of cash is related to the Moncton Downtown Centre.
+Proceeds and repayments of the non-recourse debt relating to alternative finance projects are included in financing activities.